-- 3/4 c. of sugar (I used white; you can use brown but the caramel will be so much darker)
+- 3/4 cup sugar (I used white; you can use brown but the caramel will be so much darker)

 - 6 egg yolks

-- 1 c. of sweetened condensed full cream milk (I used Milkmaid)
+- 1 cup sweetened condensed full cream milk (I used Milkmaid)

-- 1 c. of evaporated full cream milk (Alpine is good)
+- 1 cup evaporated full cream milk (Alpine is good)

 - Caramelize the sugar with about 3 tbsps. of water in a pan then pour into the mold in which you intend to cook your leche flan.
-Click here for a step-by-step illustration on how to caramelize sugar.
+See the step-by-step illustration on how to caramelize sugar.
 Once you’ve poured the caramelized sugar into the mold, don’t panic if the mixture hardens.
 It will harden naturally but it will turn soft again during cooking.

 - In a bowl, mix together the condensed milk, evaporated milk, salt and lemon zest.
 Gently but thoroughly.